stormchaserroleplaying/stormchaserRPG/Species/Common/Dragonkin/index.md

 Choose either [Deception](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Deception/) or [Persuasion](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Persuasion/).
 You are trained in this skill.

 ### Black/Copper: Dragon's Den
-You gain a burrowing speed of 30 ft and can hold your breath for 1 hour.
+You gain a burrowing speed equal to your movement speed and can hold your breath for 1 hour.

 ### White/Silver: Ice Walk
 You can move across and climb icy surfaces without needing to make an ability check.
 Difficult terrain made of ice or snow does not cost you extra movement.